mvolkmann/blog/src/smalltalk/40-colors.md

 - Click the blue Menu button near the top-left.
 - In the menu that appears, click the red pin so the menu remains open if you click outside it.
-- Drag a color swatch to one of the swatches in the menu for an instance variable such as
-  `borderColor`, `color`, `fillColor`, or `lineColor`.
+- Drag one of the color swatches in the "Color Editor" dialog to one of the swatches in the menu for an instance variable such as `borderColor`, `color`, `fillColor`, or `lineColor`.

+  The left swatch uses the selected color with the selected alpha value.
+  The center swatch uses the selected color without the selected alpha value.
+  The right swatch uses the closest web color to the selected color.

 - Close the menu.